-Case study 6.5 The development of quarterly national accounts in the Netherlands
+Development of quarterly national accounts in the Netherlands

-1. The development of the quarterly national accounts in the Netherlands started in 1982.
-Traditionally, the supply and use table (SUT) is used as an integration framework for the economic statistics.
-So, also for the derivation of the macro-economic totals on a quarterly basis, quarterly SUTs were used.

-2. The first step, in 1982, was the breakdown of the table for the reporting year 1977 into four quarterly tables.
-The method adopted in the Netherlands was to extrapolate these tables to the corresponding quarter of next year.
-A wealth of data were available for this extrapolation process, including volume or value changes for reporting months or quarters, and comparisons to the same month or quarter of the year before.
-The advantage of this representation is of course that no explicit procedure for seasonal adjustment is necessary.

-3. The next step in the development of the quarterly national accounts was a simulation to estimate tables for the quarters of 1978.
-In this simulation, for each quarter the difference between the supply of and the demand for each product was calculated.
-The reconciliation of these differences took place in the balancing process to reach consistent SUTs for each quarter of 1978.
-The sum of the four quarterly tables was used to make a confrontation with the final annual 1978 table.
+- 1. The development of the quarterly national accounts in the Netherlands started in 1982.
+Traditionally, the supply and use table is used as an integration framework for economic statistics.
+Accordingly, quarterly supply and use tables were used for the derivation of the macroeconomic totals on a quarterly basis. - 2.
+The first step, in 1982, was the breakdown of the table for the reporting year 1977 into four quarterly tables.
+The method adopted in the Netherlands was to extrapolate those tables to the corresponding quarter of the following year.
+A wealth of data were available for the extrapolation process, including volume or value changes for reporting months or quarters and comparisons to the same month or quarter of the year before.
+The advantage of that representation is, of course, that no explicit procedure for seasonal adjustment is necessary. - 3.
+The next step in the development of the quarterly national accounts was a simulation to estimate tables for the quarters of 1978.
+In the simulation, the difference between the supply and demand for each product was calculated for each quarter.
+The reconciliation of the differences took place in the balancing process to reach consistent supply and use tables for each quarter of 1978.
+The sum of the four quarterly tables was used for comparison with the final annual 1978 table.
 The differences between the annual and the sum of the quarters in volume and values were broken down by the quarterly tables of 1978.
-The quarterly 1978 tables were subsequently used as the basis for the extrapolation to the quarters of 1979 and so on.

-4. The process of extrapolation uses several assumptions.
-One is the assumption of constant I-O ratios.
-Of course, no short term information is available for the intermediate structure of the SUT.
-So, volume indicators on output of the branches of industry are used in the extrapolation process to arrive at a table in constant prices.
-Price information for each commodity separately is used for the inflation of the rows of the table to get the SUT in current prices.
-In the balancing process the balancing is done both in constant and current prices simultaneously.
+The quarterly tables were then used as the basis for the extrapolation to the quarters of 1979 and so on. - 4.
+The process of extrapolation uses several assumptions, one of which is the assumption of constant input-output ratios.
+Of course, no short-term information is available for the intermediate structure of the supply and use table, so volume indicators on the output of the branches of industry are used in the extrapolation process to arrive at a table in constant prices.
+Price information for each commodity is used separately for the inflation of the rows of the table to arrive at the supply and use table in current prices.
+In the balancing process, the balancing is done in both constant and current prices simultaneously.

-Case study 6.6 The input-output framework as a data-harmonisation and integration tool: The United States integration of the annual industry accounts
+Input-output framework as a data-harmonization and integration tool: the integration of the annual industry accounts in the United States